 Scott Bernard and his band of comrades come upon a force of Robotech Defense Forces under the command of one of his childhood heroes, Col. Wolfe.
 When Scott offers the services of his group to aid in...

 In the next century, a reconfiguring ship (think "Transformer" with a pilot) called Macross carries fifty thousand refugees within its hold as it returns to Earth pursued by giant humanoid ...
 See full summary »

 In the distant future, a team of four high tech Star Sheriffs defends frontier space colony Yuma from outlaws, as well as Outriders, an army of humanoid alien beings called Vapors, led by mysterious Nemesis, who need Yuma's resources.

-In the year 1999, an alien battle-fortress crashes on an island in the Pacific.
-Over the next ten years, mankind repairs and refits this fortress, using the advanced "robo-technology" found aboard it to create fighter planes that can transform into giant robots.
-As soon as the repaired fortress is ready for launch, the aliens to whom it belongs finally discover its location.
-Thus begins a series of wars that will devastate the planet earth.
-This television series was created by Carl Macek from three Japanese television series, Super Dimensional Fortress Macross, Super Dimensional Cavalry Southern Cross, and Genesis Climber Mospeada.Written by
+In the year 1999, an alien battle fortress crash lands on an island in the South Pacific.
+Over the next ten years, mankind repairs and refits this fortress, using the advanced "robotechnology" found aboard her to create fighter planes that can transform into giant robots.
+As soon as the repaired fortress is ready for launch, the aliens to whom she belongs finally discover its location.
+Thus begins a series of wars that will devastate the planet Earth.
+This television series was created by Carl Macek from three Japanese television series, Super Dimensional Fortress Macross, Super Dimensional Cavalry Southern Cross and Genesis Climber Mospeada.Written by

 Christopher E. Meadows <firstname.lastname@example.org>

 18 of 20 people found this review helpful.